 In April 1994 the new Curriculum framework was introduced.

-In 1995 Knighton introduced a school fee (the last school in Hamilton to do so) Also an old disused classroom was refurbished thanks to the generosity of a parent.
+In 1995 Knighton introduced a school fee (the last school in Hamilton to do so), also that year an old disused classroom was refurbished thanks to the generosity of a parent.
 In 1996 the Life Education programme was launched in Hamilton – a programme used regularly ever since by the school.

 In February 1999 Peter Roycroft, the school’s legendary caretaker passed away.